Appetizer Addiction

 I like to cut a rectangle out of paper and place it in the tray I am going to serve the fruits in.
 Then I can see how much space to leave for the blueberries.
 You can also use aluminum foil to create a border around the paper so that the area stays clear.
 Like I did in the photos.

 Next, create 5 rows.
 3 red and 2 white.
 Start at the bottom edge, making a row of watermelon chunks and strawberry halves.
-About 1.5 inches/4 centimeters thick.
-Next, make a white row – using fresh coconut chunks and marshmallows.
+About 1.5 inches (4 centimeters) thick.
+Next, make a white row with fresh coconut chunks and marshmallows.
 Work around the white paper.
-You will finish with red row at the top.
+You will finish with a red row at the top.

 Finally, remove the paper and foil.
 Fill the gap with blueberries and you are ready to serve.